Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 	            }
 	        },

 Scroll down to the `tokenData` section of that UTXO and you will see that `category` has the same value as `category` in the BCMR file.
-This is also the transaction ID of the transaction that created the UTXO that is used as the first input for this genesis transaction.
+This is also the transaction ID of the transaction that created the UTXO that is used as the first input for this genesis transaction (This is called the _pre-genesis transaction_).
 That value is:

 `482d555258d3be69fef6ffcd0e5eeb23c4aaacec572b25ab1c21897600c45887`